pablogs9/husarnet-docs/docs/tutorial-docker.md

     ENTRYPOINT (husarnet daemon > /dev/null 2>&1 &) && /bin/bash
     ```

-    As mentioned before, we're' using the Ubuntu:20.04 image.
+    As mentioned before, we're using the Ubuntu:20.04 image.
     Feel free to adjust it to your needs.

     Also, it is not necessary to add the ```&& /bin/bash``` portion of ```ENTRYPOINT```.
 It is convenient for this sample use case because it automatically spawns a shell upon running ```docker run ...``` without the need to provide extra arguments.